Speakeasy Dollhouse

-Speakeasy Dollhouse is a series of immersive plays based on Cynthia von Buhler's investigations of mysterious deaths in site-specific, historic locations.
+Speakeasy Dollhouse was a series of immersive plays based on Cynthia von Buhler's investigations of mysterious deaths in site-specific historic locations.
 Original funding for the project was obtained via Kickstarter in 2011.
-The plays are currently produced by Russell Farhang and Cynthia von Buhler's production company, Smoosh & Smoosh Inc. The Bloody Beginning opened in New York City in 2011.
+The plays were produced by Russell Farhang and Cynthia von Buhler's production company, Smoosh & Smoosh Inc. The Bloody Beginning opened in New York City in 2011.
 The Brothers Booth ran in 2014.
 Ziegfeld's Midnight Frolic opened in Spring 2015.

 Play One: Speakeasy Dollhouse: The Bloody Beginning

 Episode One, The Bloody Beginning, is based on von Buhler's investigation of the mysterious 1935 murder of her grandfather.
 The play was written and directed by von Buhler.

 Synopsis

 The play presents a series of vignettes that occur over the years 1925 to 1935 and were considered the playwright to be pivotal in the understanding of the climactic moment of Frank Spano's murder.
 The story extends beyond his death to encompass the hasty trial of Spano's confessed killer but leaves to the audience the final conclusions about why and by whom the murders were committed.